thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-26-how-artists-reshape-emerging-technology-research.markdown

 How can arts practice function as technology research?
 What kinds of insights does art derive?
 How can art help us build a picture of the risks and opportunities of emerging technology landscapes?

 This article will explore these questions and more.
 It is the first in a series examining the symbiosis of art and technology, and will demonstrate why art and technology make such a powerful combination.
-The next article in the series will build on this, explaining how ThoughtWorks has designed programs to incubate artists dealing with issues like cyborgism and transhumanism, bias in machine intelligence and movement in robotics.
+The [next article in the series](https://thoughtworksarts.io/blog/how-art-programs-drive-innovation-thoughtworks/) builds on this, explaining how ThoughtWorks has designed programs to incubate artists dealing with issues like cyborgism and transhumanism, bias in machine intelligence and movement in robotics.

 ## This Has Been Done Before